sparlund/new_abaqus/README.md

 - [ ] Automate test cases for comparison solution against abaqus or hand calculations
 - [x] Implement logic and structure for reading abaqus input files
   - [ ] Disregard unused nodes
+  - [ ] Allow entities to be defined in any order
-- [x] Set up classes and functions for nodes, elements, properties and materials
+- [x] Create classes and relations for nodes, elements, properties and materials
 - [ ] Implement logic for different elements
   - [x] 2D first order tria (S2)
   - [x] 2D first order quadrilateral (CPS4)